Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/HowDoI.md

 ```

-Typically, you need to deal with more than one action.
+Typically, you need to deal with more than one Action.
 In this case, you might want to put these into an Input Actions Asset file.
 To create an Input Actions Asset, follow these steps:

-1. In the Project view, click __Create__
+1. In the Project view, click __Create__.
-2. Select __Input Actions__
+2. Select __Input Actions__.
-3. Double click the Asset to create and edit one or multiple Input Action Maps containing Input Actions.
+3. Double-click the Asset to create and edit one or multiple Input Action Maps containing Input Actions.

 If you then click __Generate C# Class__ in the Inspector for that Asset, Unity generates a wrapper class for your Actions which you can use like this: